top of page

 ODQ: 27 CE Units / ADA CERP: 21 CE Units

-This course is considered a Category 2 course by the Royal College of Dental Surgeons of Ontario with 21 CE units.
+This course is recognized as a Category 2 course by the Royal College of Dental Surgeons of Ontario (RCDSO).
+It also fulfills the RCDSO requirements for the use of CBCT.

 Speaker(s):